 Carl worked for many years as the caretaker at Bobby Mackey’s.
 He had an apartment over the bar, so he was pretty much always there.
 In fact, he spent a large part of his life at that building, having previously worked there when it was still the Primrose.
 Carl’s story is Bobby Mackey’s main claim to fame.
 Carl is the one who experienced most of the hauntings, knew all the past stories, and was even supposedly possessed at one point, leading to an exorcism.
 It’s Carl’s story that the book ‘Hells Gate’ is based on.
 During Carl’s time there, he is said to have fought possession, talked to Johanna, and struggled against all the evil spirits that reside there.

 So that’s the story, in a nutshell, but how much of it is true?
 Lets rewind and start at the beginning.
 Yes, the slaughter house appears to be factual, and there is a so called ‘well’ there, but what about the cult that practiced there?
 I doubt this is true.
-I cant find mention of any cult activity until into the 1980’a, after Carl’s story started making it’s rounds.
+I cant find mention of any cult activity until the 1980’s after Carl’s story started making it’s rounds.
 There just no proof of it.
 It is possible of course, but not very likely.
 Which leads to the murder of Pearl Bryan.
 This is a true story, and can be verified easily, all except for the connection to Bobby Mackey’s.
-There is NO proof, or reason to believe, Pearls head was dropped into the well there.
-She was killed two miles away, and the only connection any of this has to Mackey’s is that they MAY have passed by the building on their way.
+There is NO proof, or reason to believe, Pearls head was dropped into the well there (it’s not ever really a well, more like a big drain).
+Her body was found two miles away, and the only connection any of this has to Mackey’s is that they MAY have passed by the building on their way.
 It’s actually more likely the head was dropped into the river, just to get rid of it.
 They had hoped to conceal Pearls identity by removing the head, not offer it to Satan.

 As for Johanna, I believe there’s some truth to the tale.
 There was a Johanna Ragan that appears to have committed suicide by poison at that location, but that was in 1914, well before the Primrose days.
 See her death certificate and a newspaper scan below.
 I believe this actual event was blown up into the tragic love story it is today.
 As far as her alleged lover, Robert Randal, I don’t believe he existed.
 Bobby Mackey’s middle Name is Randal…making him Robert Randal Mackey.
 I think this is just something someone came up with to add something to the tale of Johanna.
 And the suicide note on the wall in the room above the stage….I do not believe this was written by Johanna, but long after her death.
-Either as just something written for some reason by who knows who, or to deliberately add to the Johanna mythos.
+What’s written there is actually the lyrics to a song called ‘Never’, sung by Toni Arden, and was released in the late 40’s or early 50’s.
+Probably just something written for some reason by who knows who, or to deliberately add to the Johanna mythos.